 Honors program applicants who meet the January 15th deadline will receive their decisions in early March, and students who applied after January 15th will be notified on a rolling basis.
 Students admitted to the Honors Program will receive an additional $1,800 scholarship in addition to any merit scholarship received.

-To change your major, please submit an Application Update Form.
 Please note that some programs of study have minimum test score or course requirements.
-Visit the Application Requirements or contact your Admissions Counselor to find out your options.
+Contact your Admissions Counselor to find out your options.

 Visit the “Confirm Your Enrollment” page for instructions.
 Fall Quarter enrollment deposits are due by the National Candidate Reply deadline of May 1.

-Students who confirm their enrollment by May 1 will be able to submit their housing and roommate preferences via the Online Welcome Tutorial beginning Monday, May 7th at 3 PM PST.
+Students who confirm their enrollment by May 1 will be able to submit their housing and roommate preferences via an Online Welcome Tutorial beginning in early May.
 In the meantime, visit the Housing and Residence Life website to learn more about housing options on campus.
 All first and second year students are required to live on campus, unless living with a parent or guardian off-campus.

-Summer in Seattle is a two-day orientation program that all first-year students attend; registration will become available May 7, 2018 at 3 PM (PST).
+Summer in Seattle is a two-day orientation program that all first-year students attend; registration will become available in early May.
 Four sessions are available in July, and a concurrent family program is offered as well.
-Visit “Preparing for your First Quarter” for more information.

 If you are unable to attend a Summer in Seattle session, contact Orientation programs for information about make up dates: email@example.com or (206) 296-2525.

 Our New Student Registration office registers all new first-year students for their first quarter here at SU, and students receive their schedule while meeting with an advisor at their Summer in Seattle orientation session.
 Students are registered for classes based on the preferences they select on the Online Welcome Tutorial.
-The registration preferences form will become available on May 7th at 3 PM (PST).
+The registration preferences form will become available in early May.

 Accepted first-year students may request to postpone their enrollment from one fall quarter to the next fall quarter for meaningful work, service, and travel opportunities.
 For more details, please review our Gap Year Policy.
 After you have reviewed the policy, you may contact the admissions office to take your next steps.